 The desert is alive with numerous varieties of life.
 One of the most fascinating is the cactus longhorn beetle.
 What is a cactus longhorn beetle?
-These beautiful insects have rather scary looking mandibles and long, sleek antennae.
+These beautiful insects have rather scary-looking mandibles and long, sleek antennae.
 Longhorn beetles on cactus won’t eat the plant, but their young can cause some damage.
 Cactus longhorn beetles live in the southwestern United States, especially in the Sonoran Desert.

 What is a Cactus Longhorn Beetle?

 Cactus devotees and managers of cactus gardens may shudder when they see the cactus longhorn beetle.
-Do cactus longhorn beetles hurt cactus?
+Do cactus longhorn beetles hurt cacti?
 The adult is not the destroyer of the plants, but rather its progeny.
 The insect’s favorite plants are those that are not densely spined but also haunt Cholla and Prickly Pears.
 If you see holes in the plant filled with a black substance, you may well have longhorn larvae inside your cactus.

-The feeding activity of the juveniles can severely damage even large cacti, which will soften in spots and eventually collapse in on itself as tissues are consumed.
+The feeding activity of the juveniles can severely damage even large cacti, which will soften in spots and eventually collapse in on themselves as tissues are consumed.
 Fortunately, the insect has plenty of natural predators and is rarely an issue of high concern.

 Cactus Longhorn Beetle Info

-The female lays individual eggs which hatch into brown headed larvae.
+The female lays individual eggs which hatch into brown-headed larvae.
 These burrow into the cactus, secreting a green substance into the hole which hardens to a blackened tone, securing their entry.
 Larvae will feed on the roots and interior tissues of the cactus.
 They overwinter inside and emerge in spring as adults.

 During the day, adults hide in the sand to keep cool.
 Their primary objective is to mate before they die and feed infrequently but usually on tender new growth.
 Occasionally, adults will feed on new shoots and plants such as Portulaca.